 So, let’s weigh up the pros and cons of the Meddeas programme.
 While it’s a great opportunity for a range of different, budding TEFL teachers, it might not be the right one for you, specifically.

-The monthly stipend means you can get your first taste of earning money for a sort-of teaching role.
+The monthly stipend means you can get your first taste of earning money for a sort of teaching role.
 You can learn how to budget effectively, make the most of your money, and see just how far it can take you.
-Staying with a local family might help, but it’s also a great chance to set off on your own for the first time, into the big, scary world of work.
+Staying with a local family might help, but it’s also a great chance to set off on your own for the first time, into the big, scary professional world.

 While there are obvious advantages, it might not be the best choice for everyone.
-For one thing, being an LTA is a valuable experience, but you might be better placed to find a teaching programme where you can attain real experience of leading a class.
+For one thing, being a language assistant is a valuable experience, but you might be better placed to find a teaching programme where you can attain real experience of leading a class.

 If you’re looking to gain teaching assistant experience in a fantastic location, Meddeas is absolutely worth it.
 You’ll get the chance to teach English to groups of students, and soak up Spanish culture, even taking in a qualification through a reputable Spanish university.
 Any language assistant is a valuable commodity, and you'll be treated well while you help to teach English in Spain.